 - Does it align with your business goals?

-- Your content has a strong and seamless user experience
+- Does it have a strong and seamless user experience?

 - Conversion rate